codeship/modelist/README.md

 Modelist
 ========

-Flexible & Customizeable Modelstructure for awesome data management.
+Flexible & Customizable Modelstructure for awesome data management.

 ## What is Modelist